Chapter 13 Bankruptcy San Diego CA

 Qualifying for Chapter 13

-First, you can only file for Chapter 13 as an individual.
-If you own a business you can file but your business cannot file Chapter 13 bankruptcy.
+First, you can only file for this bankruptcy as an individual.
+If you own a business you can file but your business cannot file for Chapter 13.

 Your income sources may include: